Charitable Trust

 EAST anglia youth rowing

-The Trust has supported East Anglia Youth Rowing since 2022, a project which gives 600 young people from 16 schools (including one primary) in Cambridge, Huntingdon, Ely, Sudbury and Norwich the opportunity to take part in on-water activities and indoor rowing for schools not near water.
+The Trust has supported East Anglia Youth Rowing since 2022, a project which gives 1000 young people from 43 schools in Cambridge, Huntingdon, Ely, Sudbury and Norwich the opportunity to take part in on-water activities and indoor rowing for schools not near water.

-Participants and their teachers/caregivers report improvements in confidence, teamwork, engagement with school, and positive mental health for the students who took part in EAYR programmes.
+Participants and their teachers/caregivers report improvements in confidence, teamwork, engagement with school, and positive mental health for the students who take part in EAYR programmes.
 Discover more

 Castle mead academy

-Castle Mead Academy, based in Leicester City Centre, is partnering with Leicester Rowing Club to provide training for students on the ‘Mile Straight’ on the canalised River Soar.
+Castle Mead Academy, based in Leicester City Centre, is partnering with Leicester Rowing Club to provide training for nearly 300 students on the ‘Mile Straight’ on the canalised River Soar.

 The project seeks to drive social mobility and broaden the horizons of pupils who take responsibility for their learning, training and time on the water, building crucial life skills and self-esteem.

-With the support of the Trust, CMA offers Rowing Scholarships, weekly training sessions and access to take part in races and regattas.
+With the support of the Trust, CMA offers Rowing Scholarships, weekly training sessions and access to participate in races and regattas.
 Discover more

 the gorse academies trust